lheisey/ppv-addons/README.txt

 == Changelog ==
 = 1.4.2 =
 * Added the custom taxonomy **topics**.
+* Added information in the readme for the custom taxonomy.

 = 1.4.1 =
 * Updated gulp plugin dependencies.